 “Without her, I’m nothing,” I said.
 Actually, I only knew Sandra Bernhard because my best friend kept a DVD of her one-woman show on the shelf: Without You I’m Nothing.
 I’d never seen it, and in fact, I found Sandra Bernhard abrasive and kind of frightening in a way I could not articulate.
 But I wanted to prove to Max that I was down, and it worked.

-He dropped to one knee and clasped his hands underneath his chin.
+He dropped to one knee and clasped his hands under his chin.
 “Will you marry me now?” he said.
-I laughed and adjusting my shirt over the silver tongue of the ironing board.
+I laughed and adjusted my shirt over the silver tongue of the ironing board.
 He continued, “I know most people do this after the date, but let’s just do it before.”

 I was charmed.
 I was skeptical.
-Was he like this with other women, or was just with us?
+Was he like this with other women, or just me?
 I liked the idea of Max being my next boyfriend.
-For more than a year, I’d been dragging around my sadness after the swaggering chef I’d been living with turned to me one night and said — and it really was this fast, this without warning — he didn’t love me anymore.
-That guy was like a threshing machine I kept placing my heart into.
+For more than a year, I’d been dragging around my broken heart after the swaggering chef I’d been living with turned to me one night and said — and it really was this fast, this without warning — he didn’t love me anymore.
+That guy was like a thresher I kept stepping inside.
 He would drop by, and I’d let him back in.
 He would call me late at night, and I’d pick up.
 He’d pop back into my life only to disappear again.
-Over and over, the same rejection, like Groundhog Day for the brokenhearted.
+Over and over, the same rejection, like Groundhog Day for the lovelorn.
 I liked the twist that Max represented.
 All this time, I’d been searching far and wide for love.
-Reader, he lived upstairs.
+It was upstairs from me.